meetk5/Team-Project1/README.md

-•	Data shows the monthly unemployment rates by County in the state of NJ
+•Data shows the monthly unemployment rates by County in the state of NJ

    o	Starting around the months of April unemployment peaked till June 2020 and started to drop in July 2020.